pridkett/unifi-dns-scraper/README.md

 * **`domains`**: A list of strings that represent the domains that will be appended to each of the hostnames.
 * **`filename`**: A string for the output file
 * **`additional`**: A list of objects, each containing an `ip` and `name` field.
 This can be used to inject additional hostnames into your host file for systems that don't appear in the Unifi interface.
+* **`blocked`**: A list of objects, with an `ip` and `name`, or just an `ip`, or just a `name` that is used to block those entries from appearing in your host file output.
+The use case for this is that that I have a Tesla Powerwall Gateway that keeps on bouncing over to 192.168.90.2 for some reason and I don't want that entry appearing in my host file.
+This can also be used to ensure that some devices don't get hostnames in the file for other reasons.

 ### Example Configuration